JKWA/funx/usage-rules/monad_either.md

 ## Either DSL

+The Either DSL is a pipeline DSL that executes a sequence of operations on an input value.
+See the [DSL guides](../guides/dsl/overview.md) for the distinction between builder and pipeline DSLs.

-The Either monad includes a declarative DSL for writing error-handling pipelines without explicit `bind`, `map`, or `ap` calls.
+The DSL provides a declarative syntax for writing error-handling pipelines without explicit `bind`, `map`, or `ap` calls.

 **Design Philosophy:**